kabornblack/kabornblack/README.md

 🌐 Aspiring Web Developer | Passionate about Back-End Development

 💻 I'm a motivated and dedicated web developer with a strong foundation in javaScript && nodeJs.
-I'm eager to contribute my skills and learn new technologies to create engaging and amazing user web experiences.
+I'm eager to contribute my skills and learn new technologies to create engaging and amazing user web experiences...

 🚀 Currently exploring frameworks like mongoDB, reactJs and typeScript.
 Learning more about responsive web app principles, server rendering and restful APIs.
-Excited to work on projects that challenge me and help me grow as a developer.
+Excited to work on projects that challenge me and help me grow as a developer...